tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 Once the method has been fitted via `fit()`, the data frame of results can be accessed via `object@results`.

 We use a subset of the Ames data set from the {modeldata} package for demonstration.
-The data set is used to predict housing sale price, and `Sale_Price` is the outcome and is numeric.
+The goal is to predict housing sale price. `Sale_Price` is the outcome and is numeric.

 ::: {.cell layout-align="center"}